-South Dakota hemp farmers have shied away from CBD, overwhelmingly putting in grain and fiber crops in the second year of the state’s program.
+South Dakota hemp farmers have shied away from CBD, overwhelmingly putting in grain and fiber crops in the first year of the state’s program.

 South Dakota Industrial Hemp Association Executive Director Katie Sieverding said this week that a total of 20 farmers seeded roughly 2,000 acres in the state, with only 35 of those dedicated to CBD flower production.

 Three processor licenses were granted for the eastern part of the state, Sieverding said, but hemp growers in South Dakota still lack a fiber processing facility.